defenseunicorns/uds-common/README.md

 - `package`: which publishes a zarf package.
 Inputs for this task:

   - `PATH`: the path to the directory in which to look for the package.
 Defaults to `.`
-  - `FLAVOR`: the flavor of the zarf package to publish, defaults to `upstream`.
   - `ARCHITECTURE`: the architecture of the zarf package to publish, defaults to `${UDS_ARCH}`
   - `TARGET_REPO`: the target OCI repository to publish the zarf package to (without the `oci://` scheme) - this defaults to `ghcr.io/defenseunicorns/packages/uds/bundles`.
   - `VERSION`: the version of the zarf package to publish with no default.
 This should typically be version controlled by something like release-please.